A Map to Creating Your Own Interactive Lead Nurturing Strategy

 3. Give Rewards and Incentives

 “Incentives are a thing of the past”, said nobody ever.
 Rewards and incentives are alive and booming.
-They encourage customers to engage more with the brand in a multitude of way.
+They encourage customers to engage more with the brand in a multitude of ways.

-Interactive content lets you experiment with how you offer rewards to your customer.
-You can think beyond the usual sweepstakes style contest, and instead build your rewards program around a graded quiz.
-For instance, you can ask your customers to take a quiz related to your brand or product/services and then attach incentives to the grade they score in the quiz.
+Interactive content lets you experiment with how you offer rewards to your customers.
+You can think beyond the usual sweepstakes-style contest, and instead build your rewards program around a graded quiz.
+For instance, you can ask your customers to take a quiz related to your brand or product/services and then attach incentives to the grade they score on the quiz.

 Let’s assume that a company that manufactures cars creates a similar quiz.
-The questions could be about about the founder’s name, latest car model, and even about cars in general.
+The questions could be about the founder’s name, the latest car model, and even about cars in general.
 Customers would be graded according to the no. of answers they get right.
-The more you score, the better your loyalty offer!
+The more you score, the better your loyalty offers!

 4. Make Sales Meet Marketing